f5devcentral/f5-automation-labs/docs/class1/module4/lab4.rst

 - Restrict specific AS3 properties and/or classes
 - Override specific AS3 default property values

+.. note:: BIG-IQ 7.0 will bring a User Interface to create and manage the AS3 templates.

 The following examples demonstrate how these goals can be met with JSON Schema.

 #.
 Enforcing Changes to AS3 Classes